isovector/certainty-by-construction/src/book/1-agda.lagda.md

 -- TODO(sandy): CHANGE ME WHEN PUBLISHING

 Every Agda source file must begin with a module declaration corresponding to the file name.
-Since this module is called `1-agda`, if you want to follow along at home, you will have to save your file as `1-agda.agda`.
+Since this module is called `module:1-agda`, if you want to follow along at home, you will have to save your file as `1-agda.agda`.

 Agda modules can contain other modules, in which case they act as namespacing tools.
-For example, we can make a submodule inside of `1-agda`:
+For example, we can make a submodule inside of `module:1-agda`:

 ```agda
 module example where
   -- I am an example
 ```

-This introduces a new module `example` inside of `1-agda`.
+This introduces a new module `module:example` inside of `module:1-agda`.
 Unlike many programming languages, Agda doesn't use delimiters to indicate blocks; instead, it uses *significant whitespace.* That is, in order to show that the comment `I am an example` is inside the module `example`, it must be indented relative to